 If the COLR table does not contain an Item Variation Store subtable, the varIndexBase field of variable tables or records shall be ignored by applications, and should be set to zero.

-If the COLR table contains an Item Variation Store but does not contain a mapping table (varIndexMapOffset in the COLR header is NULL), then an implicit identity mapping is used: the sequence of values beginning with varIndexBase are treated directly as delta-set indices with 16-bit sub-fields for outer (high word) and inner (low word) index values.
+If the COLR table contains an item variation store but does not contain a mapping table (varIndexMapOffset in the COLR header is NULL), then an implicit identity mapping is used: the sequence of values beginning with varIndexBase are treated directly as delta-set indices with 16-bit sub-fields for outer (high word) and inner (low word) index values.
 See 7.2.3.3 for more information regarding delta set indices.

 For variable fonts that use COLR version 1 formats, special considerations apply to the effect of variation on the bounding box.
 See 5.7.11.1.8.2 for details.
+Also, special considerations apply for color lines and for radial gradients.
+See 5.7.11.1.2.2 and 5.7.11.1.2.4 for details.

+Some COLR version 1 formats allow for variation deltas to be applied to F2DOT14 or Fixed values.
+While the F2DOT14 and Fixed types have fractional components, variation deltas are integer values.
+Applying deltas to F2DOT14 or Fixed values requires special handling in which these values are treated like integers.
+See 7.2.3.4 for details.

 For general information on OFF font variations, see 7.1.